Study in Canada

 How to choose a university in Canada?

-Canada is home to some of the world's top universities, offering students a world-class education and a diverse range of academic programs.
-Each province and territory in Canada approve which universities can enrol international students.
+Canada is home to some of the world's top universities, offering students a world-class education and a diverse range of academic programmes.
+Each province and territory in Canada approves which universities can enrol international students.
 These universities are called Designated Learning Institutions (DLI).

 When wondering how to choose a university in Canada that is best for you, know there are over 200 public and private universities and just as many public colleges and institutes.
 It is worth knowing that universities and colleges are not precisely the same thing in Canada.
 Differences between them faded a lot in the past decades.
 For example, colleges traditionally offer Bachelor's degrees in applied disciplines.
 Next to polytechnics and institutes, colleges usually focus on shorter, more practical, technical, or occupational programmes.